gabtremblay/octopus_software_dfu/README.md

 ![](./images/tft_connection.jpg)

+## Connect both wires to the raspberry py
+- Connect the BOOT0 cable to the raspberry pi GPIO26 (Board pin 37)
-- Finally connect the wire to the raspberry pi GPIO19 (Board pin 35)
+- Connect the reset wire to the raspberry pi GPIO19 (Board pin 35)
 ![](./images/rpi_side.jpg)

 ## Using the script